Hepatitis A and B Vaccines

 Catch-up vaccinations are recommended for children and adolescents who were never vaccinated or who did not get all three shots.

 If you are an adult who wants to be vaccinated, you should discuss your options with your doctor.
-If you are considering both vaccines, ask your doctor about Twinrix, which combines hepatitis A and B vaccines into a single series.
+If you are considering both vaccines, ask your doctor about Twinrix, which combines hepatitis A and B vaccines into a single 2-part series.